-Khazali canyon is one of the most famous places in Wadi Rum desert.
-It is a less than 100 meter long deep and narrow crack in Jabal Khazali.
-But nevertheless it is a must see.
-The canyons inner walls are covered with numerous Nabatean, Islamic (Kufic) and Thamudic inscriptions and petroglyph rock drawings.
-The Nabatean carvings consists of camels, horses, mountains goats, people, pairs of feet and spirits.
+Khazali canyon is one of the most famous places in Wadi Rum.
+It is a less than 100 meters long deep and narrow crack in Jabal Khazali.
+Nonetheless, it is a must-see.
+The canyon’s inner walls are covered with numerous Nabatean, Islamic (Kufic), and Thamudic inscriptions and petroglyph rock drawings.
+The Nabatean carvings consist of camels, horses, mountain goats, people, pairs of feet, and spirits.
 The Islamic inscriptions are about God and the prophet Mohammed.
-Both Nabatean and Islamic are in good condition as they are mostly out of reach of sun, wind, rain and people.
-Sadly enough over time water damaged the lower Thamudic inscriptions badly.
-You have to look carefully as they are nearly invisible.
+Both Nabatean and Islamic are in good condition as they are mostly out of reach of sun, wind, rain, and people.
+Sadly enough, over time, water damaged the lower Thamudic inscriptions severely.
+So, you have to look carefully, as they are nearly invisible.

 Our ancestors already came to this canyon.
-They created handmade pools in the back.
-In wintertime these pools are filled with rain water.
-Nowadays they are mainly filled with sand.
-Pass the inscriptions to see the pools in the back.
+They created handmade pools.
+In wintertime, these pools fill with rainwater.
+Pass the inscriptions to see the pools at the end of the canyon.

 2. Jabal Khazali's Bedouin road

 Bedouin roads are ancient routes that Bedouin used to climb and scramble the mountains of Wadi Rum.
 Jabal Khazali is one of the most dramatic mountains in the area.
-And it is one of the most beautiful ones to climb.
+And it is a fantastic one to climb.
 But scrambling this Bedouin road is a much more serious affair than Jabal Burdah.
-If your fitness level is moderate and you have some experience in scrambling this climb is suitable for you.
+If your fitness level is moderate and you have some experience in scrambling, this climb is suitable for you.

 We recommend the use of a Bedouin guide if you head out on ‘Sabbah’s road’ on the east side of the mountain.
 Going up this unmarked route will take you about 3 hours.
-In some more difficult areas we will use ropes for safety.
-Once you reach the summit you can easily spent a few hours there.
-The summit is a mixture of domes, deep canyons and gravel beds.
+In some more complicated parts, ropes are used for safety.
+Once you reach the summit, you can easily spend a few hours there.
+The summit is a mixture of domes, deep canyons, and gravel beds.
 The views for the top are better and more beautiful than from the top of Jabal Rum.